• About Us

 Cheryl Green - Assistant Provost for Research Support

 Dr. Cheryl K. Green joined the Office of Research Support in August 2021.
-As associate provost for research, she plays a central role in fulfilling the Office of Research Support’s (ORS) mission of broadening university support for research and sponsored project activities at The New School, which includes research and proposal development and submissions, post-award administration of funded awards, research integrity and education, and research compliance.
+As associate provost for Research, she plays a central role in fulfilling the Office of Research Support’s (ORS) mission of broadening university support for research and sponsored project activities at The New School, which includes research and proposal development and submissions, post-award administration of funded awards, research integrity and education, and research compliance.

 Cheryl has more than 20 years of experience working in higher education.
 She has led offices for research development, sponsored research and programs administration, and ensured research integrity.
 She joins The New School after serving as the director of Sponsored Programs and the research integrity officer at Colorado Mesa University.
 Previously she was the director of Sponsored Research at Marymount University in Virginia.
-Before working in research support in higher education, Cheryl served as a program associate at the Dole Foundation for the Employment of People with Disabilities in Washington, DC, and at the Meadows Foundation in Dallas, Texas.
+Before working in research support in higher education, Cheryl served as a program associate at the Dole Foundation for the Employment of People with Disabilities in Washington, DC, and at the Meadows Foundation in Dallas.

 Cheryl has received more than $10 million in research funding for grants while serving as principal investigator (PI), co-PI, or senior personnel at federal agencies such as the National Science Foundation, National Institute of Health, Health Resources Services Administration, U.S. Department of Education, and U.S. Department of Justice on projects focusing on development of institutions of higher education.
-She served as the Title III director/principal investigator of a $1.8 million grant from the U.S. Department of Education under the Title III Strengthening Institutions Program for a university-wide project focused on improving student success and retention at a Hispanic-Serving Institution.
+She served as the Title III director and principal investigator of a $1.8 million grant from the U.S. Department of Education under the Title III Strengthening Institutions Program for a university-wide project focused on improving student success and retention at a Hispanic-Serving Institution.
 Cheryl served as a co-PI of a $1.8 million grant from the National Science Foundation for an institutional initiative to improve student success and retention of underrepresented students in STEM by expanding early undergraduate research experiences.

 Maggie Koozer, Vice Provost for Curriculum and Learning